zxfsheep/ML-building-blocks/README.md

 ## Machine learning building blocks
-This is to accumulate the code pieces that I will use repeatedly in data science and machine learning projects.
+This place is to accumulate the code pieces that I will use repeatedly in data science and machine learning projects.